kohya-ss/sd-scripts/README.md

 Aug 16, 2024:

+Added a script `networks/flux_merge_lora.py` to merge LoRA into FLUX.1 checkpoint.
+See [Merge LoRA to FLUX.1 checkpoint](#merge-lora-to-flux1-checkpoint) for details.

 FLUX.1 schnell model based training is now supported (but not tested).
 If the name of the model file contains `schnell`, the model is treated as a schnell model.

 Added `--t5xxl_max_token_length` option to specify the maximum token length of T5XXL.
 The default is 512 in dev and 256 in schnell.